-Founded in 1959 under the name EIC-Sieger and operating from Poole, Dorset, it still has a base today in the UK.
-The company was rebranded and named J&S Sieger Ltd in 1961.
-The man behind the company was Joshua Sieger who invented the first low-power catalytic bead sensor immune to cross-sensitivity and named it Mark 9, designed for use on boats.
+Founded in 1959 by Joshua Sieger in Poole, UK, where it still has a base today.
+The company was named EIC-Sieger and then J&S Sieger Ltd in 1961.
+Responsible for the first low-power catalytic bead sensor, the Mark 9, immune to cross-sensitivity and designed for use on boats.
 At the time, few companies offered gas detection solutions and those that did mainly targeted mining.

-Innovative and growing operations attracted the Zellweger Luwa Group’s attention, who in 1979 acquired J&S Sieger Ltd and rebranded it to Zellweger Analytics.
-Two years later the company acquired MDA Scientific who specialised in gas detection products for semiconductor fabrications and laboratories.
+In 1979 Zellweger Luwa Group acquired J&S Sieger Ltd and rebranded it to Zellweger Analytics.
+Two years later, MDA Scientific was acquired, specialising in gas detection products for semiconductor fabrications and laboratories.
 The result was a comprehensive range of Chemcassettes and detection solutions for a variety of exotic gases.
-While also serving the traditional customer base of mining, oil, gas and petrochemical sectors.

-The 1980s saw many developments; Siegestor 7 (SG7) the first poison resistant catalytic bead sensor, fixed gas transmitters with one-person set up/calibration functionality and remote sensor capability (1050 & 1053 ranges).
-Gas controllers which combined with detectors formed a complete gas detection solution.
+During the 1980s, more products were launched; the Siegestor 7 (SG7), a poison resistant catalytic bead sensor, fixed gas transmitters with one-person set up/calibration functionality and remote sensor capability (1050 & 1053 ranges).
+Gas controllers which combined with detectors, provide a complete gas detection solution.

 Series 2000 transmitters were introduced during the 90s, providing easy sensor replacement in hazardous areas without needing a hot work permit, now superseded by the 3000 range.
-1996 marked the acquisition Neotronics, a portable gas monitor manufacturer; this facilitated the launch of the Impact gas detector in 2001 that used cartridge-based sensors and offered the first automatic calibration device the Enforcer.
+1996 saw the acquisition of Neotronics, a portable gas monitor manufacturer, which resulted in the launch of the Impact gas detector in 2001 that used cartridge-based sensors and offered the first automatic calibration device, the Enforcer.

-2005 was a milestone year when Zellweger Analytics was acquired by Honeywell and rebranded Honeywell Analytics and incorporated into their Life Safety division.
-Further synergy and expansion occurred in 2007 when MST technology a German company was purchased, offering gas detection specialism in semiconductor and laboratory settings, resulting in the introduction of the Satellite into the Honeywell Analytics portfolio.
-The Zareba range was also launched offering low-cost fixed gas instruments for customers.
+In 2005 Zellweger Analytics was acquired by Honeywell and rebranded Honeywell Analytics and incorporated into their Life Safety division.
+In 2007 MST technology, a German company, was purchased, offering gas detection specialism in semiconductor and laboratory settings, resulting in the introduction of the Satellite into the Honeywell Analytics portfolio.
+The Zareba range was also launched, offering low-cost fixed gas instruments for customers.

-RAE Systems Inc was bought in June 2013, an expert manufacturer of portable and fixed gas detection instruments along with radiation and photo-ionisation sensing devices.
+In 2012 Fire Sentry, a flame detector manufacturer, was purchased.
+RAE Systems Inc was bought in June 2013, a manufacturer of portable and fixed gas detection instruments and radiation and photo-ionisation sensing devices.

 Deploying the latest technology to offer wired or wireless gas detection, the Honeywell Analytics range includes fixed and portable instruments along with control systems supplied to a multitude of industries across the world.
 Combining 200 years of experience in the design, manufacture and technology of gas detection.